juristr/juristr.github.com/content/blog/automatic-multi-step-code-migrations-with-nx.md

 When the Angular team initially announced the concept of "evergreen framework", developers were kinda skeptical as well as worried.
 The plan: weekly bugfix releases, monthly features with larger, potentially breaking changes **every 6 months**.

 To be able to innovate, breaking changes are necessary at some point.
-However, that only works if the community is also able to keep up and stay close to the latest releases.
+However, that only works if the community is able to keep up with the latest releases.

 ## Ng update